jkiss12/rock-paper-scissor/README.md

 # rock-paper-scissor
-An absolutely easy program for playing RPS in an Java Swing flavour
+An absolutely easy program for playing RPS in Java Swing flavour